 - Bake the sheet cake and spread a crumb coat of blue icing on it.
 You’ll be able to add more icing in a choppy-wavey pattern later.

-- Bake the second cake in a loaf pan, overfilling it a bit so that it gets that fat round top.
+- Bake the second cake mix in (2) round pans.
 Take it out, cool completely, and freeze it for a couple hours.
 (This will make it much easier to slice later.)

 - Assemble!
 Using globs of icing as glue, assemble your shark on top of the blue sheet cake.

-- Thickly pipe on grey icing to cover the shark and his fin (covering any gaps and crumby parts in the process) Make side fins by piping grey icing next to the shark as shown.
+- Thickly pipe on grey icing to cover the shark and his fin (covering any gaps and crumby parts in the process) Create the look of side fins by piping grey icing next to the shark as shown.

 - Cut the white tips off candy corn, and stick them into the icing around the mouth – for rows of vicious teeth!

 - Add more blue icing around the shark with a spreader – pulling up into little wave crests here and there.
 This comes last – because now you can hide any more gaps, icing drips or crumbs around your shark.